BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/intro_of_ui.md

 Instead we use **UDim2.new(X,X,Y,Y)**
 Before I explain why it takes X, and Y twice I must explain the difference between Scale and Offset.

-The scale uses percentages.
+Scale uses percentages.
 So 0.1 would be 10% and 1 would be 100%.
 This is usually better than offset because it will scale better on mobile devices/other platforms.

 Offest uses Pixels, 200 pixels, etc.

 Now back to Udim2.new().
 It takes X in scale first then X if offset.
 Same for Y, scale then offset.
 You can always just do Udim2.fromScale(X,Y) or Udim2.fromOffset(X,Y)

-For changing the size of a UI, you do UDim2.fromScale(X,y) Same for position.
+So in order to size UI, you do UDim2.fromScale(X,y) Same for position.

 ### Basic UI Knowledge